Robotino04/FleetLang/README.md

 - simplify `get_precedence` and `get_associativity` using impl or a trait
 - add way to get length of array
 - consistent error language style
+- add tests for on-statement bindings that modify state. make sure order is correct in llvm backend specifically

 ## Building